2021 BROOKLYN FILM FESTIVAL

 We allow it, but we don’t encourage it.
 To resubmit a film, the project must be significantly re-edited.
 A film may be resubmitted more than once if it has been worked on in the last year.

 Brooklyn Film Festival

 Brooklyn, New York, 11211 – USA

 Works-in-progress are considered only if submitted during the LATE SUBMISSION DEADLINES (“Late” and “Extended” deadlines).
 Filmmakers might submit a Work-in-progress only if the film is scheduled to be completed at least 3 weeks before the beginning of the festival (June).
-Please list directly on the tape/disk box which elements of your film are missing.
+Please list which elements of your film are missing.